-Eight additional requests to amend the Future Land Use Map (FLUM) are pending.
+Six additional requests to amend the Future Land Use Map (FLUM) are pending.
 The locations of the land that is the subject of these amendments are shown in Figure 4.

 - a.
-CPA 19-06, Neill Parcels, is a request to amend the FLUM on 499.4 acres located south of SW 96th Street and between SW Kanner Highway (SR76) and the St. Lucie Canal.
+CPA 19-06, KL Waterside (formerly Neill Parcels), is a request to amend the FLUM on 499.4 acres located south of SW 96th Street and between SW Kanner Highway (SR76) and the St. Lucie Canal.
 The site currently has these future land use designations: Agricultural on 249 acres; Industrial on 175.4 acres, and Marine Waterfront Commercial on 75 acres.
-The applicant proposes the following future land use designations and acreages: Industrial on 196 acres; Marine Waterfront Commercial on 20 acres, and Low Density Residential on 278 acres. - b.
+The applicant proposes the following future land use designations and acreages: Industrial on 196 acres; Marine Waterfront Commercial on 20 acres, and Low Density Residential on 278 acres.
+Transmittal hearing scheduled for October 13, 2020. - b.
 CPA 19-15, Winemiller, is a request to change the future land use designation on 1,909 acres from Agricultural Ranchette to AgriNeighborhood Community.
 The property is located west of the Okeechobee Waterway (also known as the St. Lucie Canal) and the Florida Turnpike, east of SW Citrus Blvd, south of I-95, and north of SW 96th Street.

 - c.
-CPA 19-19, Pulte at Christ Fellowship Church, is a request to amend the FLUM from Rural Density (1/2 unit per acre) to Residential Estate Density (one unit per acre) on 321 acres located at 10205 Pratt Whitney Road. - d.
-CPA 19-22, Publix Supermarket, is a request to amend the FLUM on approximately 6 acres from Agricultural to General Commercial near the intersection of SW Pratt-Whitney Road and SW Kanner Highway. - e.
-CPA 19-26, Sunshine State Carnations is a request to amend the FLUM from Residential Estate Density (two dwelling units per acre) to Low Density Residential (5 dwelling units per acre) on 19.5 acres located between SE Gomez Ave. and the FEC railroad and 650 feet north of SE Dharlys Street. - f.
-CPA 19-28, Port Salerno, is regarding the 861 acres within the Port Salerno CRA.
-The amendment of the FLUM will be accompanied by revised Land Development Regulations and amendments to the zoning atlas. - g.
-CPA 20-01, Hodapp, seeks to change the future land use designation from Mobile Home to Agricultural Ranchette on 5-acres in Palm City Farms. - h.
+CPA 19-19, Pulte at Christ Fellowship Church, is a request to amend the FLUM from Rural Density (1/2 unit per acre) to Residential Estate Density (one unit per acre) on 321 acres located at 10205 Pratt Whitney Road.
+Transmittal hearing is scheduled for September 29, 2020. - d.
+CPA 19-26, Sunshine State Carnations is a request to amend the FLUM from Residential Estate Density (two dwelling units per acre) to Low Density Residential (5 dwelling units per acre) on 19.5 acres located between SE Gomez Ave. and the FEC railroad and 650 feet north of SE Dharlys Street.
+Transmittal hearing is scheduled for October 13, 2020. - e.
+CPA 20-01, Hodapp, seeks to change the future land use designation from Mobile Home to Agricultural Ranchette on 5-acres in Palm City Farms.
+Small-scale adoption hearing is scheduled for September 29, 2020. - f.
 CPA 20-02, Martinez at Cove Road, requests to change 2.38 acres from Rural Density (2 acres per dwelling unit) to Residential Estate Density (one-half acre per dwelling unit) on Cove Road and SE Grace Lane.
+Small-scale adoption hearing is scheduled for October 13, 2020.